noi-techpark/webcomp-flightdata/README.md

 The necessary files to run the web component are provided under dist/. dist/demo.html can be viewed locally in your browser.

-Due to some limitations in Vue2/Web components, hot reload atm is not available for development.

 ## Deployment